mmphego/mmphego.github.io/_posts/2026-03-21-Did-I-Just-Accidentally-Build-a-Memory-Management-System-for-Claude-Code.md

 That is the blackboard pattern: agents write to and read from a shared store, no direct coordination required.

-There's a subtle hierarchy here too.
+A subtle hierarchy sits underneath.
 User-level rules (`~/.claude/rules/`) load first.
 Project rules (`.claude/rules/` in the repo) load second and take [higher priority](https://code.claude.com/docs/en/memory#choose-where-to-put-claude-md-files).
 Global corrections form the baseline; project-specific overrides refine it.
-Not a flat blackboard.
-A layered one.
+A layered blackboard.

 While researching multi-agent architectures, I had a conversation with Ockert, an AI researcher colleague.

-The problem: Remote A2A agents completing long-running tasks return 10,000+ token context summaries to the root agent, bloating its context window and degrading reasoning quality.
-Ockert asked, what if agents published findings to a shared store and the root pulled only what it needed?
-That's when it clicked. `~/.claude/rules/` already does exactly this.
+The problem: remote A2A agents completing long-running tasks return 10,000+ token context summaries to the root agent, bloating its context window and degrading reasoning quality.
+Ockert asked, what if agents published findings to a shared store and the root pulled only what it needed? `~/.claude/rules/` already works this way.

 > Picture a university lecture room.
 The lecturer (root agent) writes a problem on the blackboard: "Why did the deployment to production fail at 2 AM?"
 >